Tok/sd-forge-deforum/README.md

   * may need to be left disabled
 * FreeU
   * may need to be left disabled
+* Control Net
+* CLI progress bar may show incorrect values in some setups.
+  * Check progress on the webUI for better estimations.

 ### Other Stuff
 * Includes a new default setup to generate default bunny at 60 FPS in 720p with keyframes only.